 In 1951, Avison's History of Ontario, a high school textbook, was published.
 She was awarded a Guggenheim Memorial Foundation Grant in 1956, enabling her to spend eight months in the United States writing poetry and attending creative writing classes at the universities of Chicago and Indiana.
 She then undertook freelance work editing, indexing, and ghostwriting a book entitled A Doctor's Memoir.
 Her first book of poetry, Winter Sun, was published in 1960 and won the Governor General's Award.

 The Dumbfounding, her second book of poetry was published in 1966.
-From 1966-1968 she taught at Scarborough College, University of Toronto.
-During this time, she volunteered as a women's worker for a Presbyterian mission called Evangel Hall.
-In 1973 Avison spent eight months as writer-in-residence at the University of Western Ontario, after which she took a position in the CBC Radio Archives.
-In 1978 she returned to charitable work, working as a secretary for the Mustard Seed Mission.
-In 1978 her third book of poetry, sunblue, was published.
-It was the product of her profound religious convictions.
+It was the product of her profound religious convictions, as were all of her subsequent collections.
+From 1966 to 1968 she taught at Scarborough College, University of Toronto.
+During this time, she volunteered as a women's worker for a Presbyterian mission called Evangel Hall, then served on the staff there until 1972.
+Avison spent eight months as writer-in-residence at the University of Western Ontario during 1972 to 1973, after which she took a position in the CBC Radio Archives.
+In 1978, she returned to charitable work, working as a secretary for the Mustard Seed Mission.
+Her third book of poetry, sunblue, was published in 1978.

-In 1986 Avison retired from the Mustard Seed Mission.
+In 1986, Avison retired from the Mustard Seed Mission.
 She received her second Governor-General's Award in 1990 for No Time, which had been published the previous year.
 An anthology of her work titled Margaret Avison: Selected Poems was published in 1991.
-In 1994, A Kind of Perserverance was published, consisting of two lectures describing the tensions she experienced when trying to live out her Christian values in secular society, specifically within a university setting.
+In 1994, A Kind of Perseverance was published, consisting of two lectures describing the tensions she experienced when trying to live out her Christian values in secular society, specifically within a university setting.
 A further book of poetry, Not Yet but Still, was published in 1997.
-Her book of poetry Concrete and Wild Carrot, which was published in 2002 by Brick Books, won the prestigious Griffin Poetry Prize in 2003.
-Between 2003 and 2005 the Porcupine's Quill published Always Now: The Collected Poems, Volumes One to Three.
-In her later years, Avison published three books, two of them post-humously: Momentary Dark (2006), Listening (2009), and I Am Here and Not Not-There, an autobiography (2009).
+Her book of poetry, Concrete and Wild Carrot, was published in 2002 by Brick Books and won the prestigious Griffin Poetry Prize in 2003.
+Between 2003 and 2005, The Porcupine's Quill published Always Now: The Collected Poems, Volumes One to Three.
+From 2006-2009, her last three books were published, two of them posthumously: Momentary Dark (2006), Listening (2009), and I Am Here and Not Not-There, an autobiography (2009).
 In addition to her two Governor-General's awards, Avison's contribution to Canadian literature has been recognized through the bestowal of honorary degrees from Acadia University (1983), York University (1985), and Victoria University (1988).
 Avison was made an Officer of the Order of Canada in 1985.
 She died in 2007.